 With the Pencil tool (N key) you can create new Contours and modify existing contours in a more freehand manner than with the Pen tool or Contour tool.
-When using the Pencil tool, you don’t need to worry about control points, and on- and off- curve points; your drawing will be manifested as a series of curves and lines.
+When using the Pencil tool, you don’t need to worry about control points, or on- and off- curve points; your drawing will be manifested as a series of curves and lines.

 Drawing a new contour»